-Despite more than 4.100 small companies operating in the transportation and storage sector in Myanmar, small logistics companies and independent truck owners are losing money every day from underutilised trucks and an inefficient marketplace.
-Meanwhile, as scooters and motorbikes are prohibited in Yangon, small businesses and individuals have no reliable. cost-efficient or trackable way to manage logistics and facilitate deliveries.
+Despite more than 4,100 small companies operating in the transportation and storage sector in Myanmar, small logistics companies and independent truck owners are losing money every day from underutilised trucks and an inefficient marketplace.
+Meanwhile, small businesses, MSMEs and businesses have no reliable, cost-efficient or trackable way to manage logistics and facilitate deliveries.

-Kargo is an online marketplace that connects truck owners with businesses and individuals for efficient and reliable logistics and delivery solutions.
-Drivers can sign up to the platform and fulfil logistics for small retail and wholesale businesses on an ad hoc basis.
+Karzo is an online marketplace that connects truck owners with businesses and individuals for efficient and reliable logistics and delivery solutions.
+In signing up to Karzo's platform, drivers and fleet owners gain access to orders for small retail and wholesale businesses on either a contract or ad hoc basis.

-Kargo received a grant from the GSMA Ecosystem Accelerator Innovation Fund in February 2018 to expand its operations locally by automating most of its key processes.
+Karzo received a grant from the GSMA Ecosystem Accelerator Innovation Fund in February 2018 to expand its operations locally by automating most of its key processes.
 This automation phase includes the launch of a mobile app for SME customers to place truck orders.

-As of October 2018, Kargo has built a network of over 1,200 truck drivers who have completed over 4,660 successful trips through the platform.
+As of January 2020, Karzo has built a network of over 3,020 truck drivers who have completed over 10,412 successful trips through the platform.